 The insingo blade shape.
 This gentle curving blade has a modified wharncliffe style.
 The curving edge works well for chopping and slicing and is very strong thanks to the wide tip angle.

 A tanto shape that provides a reinforced tip with a straighter cutting edge.
 This Japanese-style blade has a high point and flat grind that is very strong and good at puncturing.

 Southpaws deserve good knives as well.
 Chris Reeve offers many of their knives in left-handed models.
 These knives flip the frame-lock around so lefties can get better access to the mechanism easily use them one-handed.
 All of the other features on a left-handed Reeve knife, from the lefty small Sebenza to the Large Inkosi Carbon Fiber for left-handed people, are exactly as you would find on the right-handed model.
 So you can expect the same quality and durability no matter what hand you use.

 Trust KnifeArt for Chris Reeve Knives

 KnifeArt.com is a great place to buy a knife.
-We are a Chris Reeve Knives authorized dealer and have a large selection for sale with a full satisfaction guarantee and fast, free U.S. shipping.
+We are a Chris Reeve Knives authorized dealer and have a large selection for sale.
+Our entire inventory comes with a full satisfaction guarantee and fast, free U.S. shipping.
 All of our Chris Reeve Knives for sale ship fast and free anywhere in the U.S. on orders over $150.
 And better yet, they are guaranteed for life by the maker with full repair or replacement in case of defects.